 (2) Propose an effective and practical system for review and approval, and monitor of audiovisual products and services within their respective installations.

-(b) All NASA Centers shall participate in the Public Affairs live-shot program, arranging and placing into suitable media outlets live television interviews with appropriate spokespersons on topical issues involving Center activities.
+(3) Participate in the communications live-shot program, arranging and placing into suitable media outlets live television interviews with appropriate spokespersons on topical issues involving Center activities.

-(c) All NASA Centers shall participate in the Public Affairs videofile program, providing existing background footage as appropriate for the daily uplink package and researching and obtaining footage as requested.
+(4) Participate in the communications video file program, providing existing background footage as appropriate for AVAIL, Media Resources on nasa.gov, etc., and researching and obtaining footage, as requested.

-(e) All NASA Centers shall submit one copy (i.e., Sony Beta, a motion picture release print, DVD, or digital equivalent) of each audiovisual production to the appropriate element of the Headquarters News and Multimedia Division.
+(6) Submit one copy (i.e. DVD or digital equivalent) of each audiovisual production to the appropriate element of the Headquarters News and Multimedia Division.

-(f) Upon request of the Headquarters News and Multimedia Division or NARA, through the NASA Records Officer, the initiating installation shall provide all materials necessary to NARA for the reproduction and distribution of selected NASA productions.
+(7) Provide all materials necessary to Headquarters News and Multimedia Division or NARA for the reproduction and distribution of selected NASA productions.